videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/layout-and-grid-management.md

 ## Grid with Pagination

-If you are conducting large video calls with multiple speakers having video turned on, it is advisable to implement a pagination-type setup.
-Show only a few (6-9) participants on the grid, and the rest can be viewed by changing the page.
+When hosting large video calls with multiple speakers displaying their video feeds, it is recommended to implement a pagination-style setup.
+Display a limited number (6-9) of participants on the grid, allowing users to switch between pages to view additional participants.

 **To optimize resources, consider pausing the streams of participants who are not currently visible on the grid.
 When they come into view, you can then resume their streams.**